MicrosoftDocs/azure-stack-docs/azure-stack/operator/archived-release-notes.md

 > [!IMPORTANT]
 > These releases apply only to Azure Stack integrated systems.
 Do not apply them to the Azure Stack Development Kit.

-Starting with the 1908 release, previous versions of release notes are no longer visible in the table of contents on the left.
 You can see [older versions of Azure Stack release notes on the TechNet Gallery](https://aka.ms/azsarchivedrelnotes).
 These archived release notes are provided for reference purposes only and do not imply support for these versions.
 For information about Azure Stack support, see [Azure Stack servicing policy](azure-stack-servicing-policy.md).
 For further assistance, contact Microsoft Customer Support Services.

 ## Next steps